1 Real Ale pub

 Population (2011) of Mendlesham: 1407.

 Local licensing authority for Mendlesham is Mid Suffolk.

-A village recorded in Domesday as "Menlessam" and on John Speed's 1610 map as "Mendleſham", with many fine buildings and an outstanding church.
-Above the north porch is the remarkable town armory, which has housed the amour of the town soldiers since the 1590s.
-Several local parishioners were executed in the 16th cent. for religious beliefs.
-Other church features include a 15th cent. effigy of a man in full plate amour, medieval benches and the 18th cent.
-"Mendlesham" chairs.
+A village recorded in Domesday as "Menlessam" and shown on John Speed's 1610 map as "Mendleſham", with many fine buildings and an outstanding church.
+Above the north porch is the remarkable town armoury, which has housed the armour of the town soldiers since the 1590s.
+Several local parishioners were executed in the 16th century for their religious beliefs.
+Other church features include a 15th century effigy of a man in full plate armour, medieval benches and the 18th century "Mendlesham" chairs.
 A grant of market charter in 1281 is remembered in the name of Old Market street.
 A large stone can still be seen here, sometimes called the Preaching stone (see the gallery).
-The ITV TV mast was built in 1959 with 405 line TV broadcasting begining on 27th Oct.
-1959.
+The ITV TV mast was built in 1959 with 405 line TV broadcasting beginning on 27th October 1959.
 Ironically though, despite being universally known as the Mendlesham mast, it's actually in Wetheringsett.

 Mill Road marks the location of Kent's Mill, a post mill which was demolished in 1913.